-How to Establish Wildflowers in 5 (sort of) easy steps
+How to Establish Wildflowers in 5 (Sort of) Easy Steps

 The most appealing thing about wildflowers is their combination of beauty and self-sufficiency.
 They offer a dazzling range of color and form while displaying hardiness and adaptability not usually found in their more domesticated cousins, the garden flowers.
 Wildflowers actually prefer soils of low fertility, and many species are drought tolerant.
 These qualities make them ideal for landscaping where a low-maintenance approach is desired.
 Parks, industrial buildings, roadsides, country clubs, “roughs” in-between golf course greens, landfills, revegetation projects.
 While a natural display of wildflowers in a meadow may look to be a casual phenomenon, natural forces may have taken years to achieve such effects.
 The following guidelines for planting wildflowers should be followed for maximum success.